Best things to do in Hervey Bay and the Fraser Coast

 Meet the whales

-Ferry to Fraser Island paradise
+Ferry to K’gari (Fraser Island) paradise

-With its stunning natural beauty, it's no wonder Fraser Island is called K'gari – 'paradise' – by the indigenous Butchulla people.
+With its stunning natural beauty, it's no wonder the island is called K'gari – 'paradise' – by the indigenous Butchulla people.
 Cruise in a 4WD down miles of beach highway.
 Hike sand dunes and subtropical rainforest.
 Launch yourself into the impossibly clear Lake McKenzie (Boorangoora), one of dozens of freshwater lakes on the island.
 Look out for wildlife, from the island's famous beach-going dingoes, to rays and turtles in the surrounding sea.
 With so much to explore, it’s best to stay overnight.
 Choose a resort, camp, or take a day trip if you're short on time.

 Day trip to historic Maryborough